Computer Applications – CAP 100-601 and CAP 100-602

 Goals of the course: Students will become familiar with the hardware and software of computing systems.
 They will learn how to operate various software packages, when each is appropriate and how to use it.
 They will also be exposed to issues related to security of systems, Internet search methods, ethical issues of computer use, and future trends in the computer industry.
 Specific attention will be given to how these elements relate to the field of Psychology.

 Structure of the course: This is a “blended” course.
-There are three components of the course: 1) content related to the assigned text, 2) content related to the Office 2010 programs, and 3) lab content related to applying computer technology to psychology.
-The first two components are covered through the assigned readings, narrated PowerPoint presentations, and related software packages and on line testing (i.e. students will be responsible for accomplishing the assigned work related to those two areas on their own and on-line within the framework established by the instructor, and with help from the teaching assistant).
-The material for the third component will be covered in the weekly “lab” meeting.
+There are three components of the course: 1) content related to the assigned text, 2) content related to the Office 2010 programs, and 3) class content related to applying computer technology to psychology.
+The first two components are covered through the assigned readings and related software packages and on line testing (i.e. students will be responsible for accomplishing the assigned work related to those two areas on their own and on-line within the framework established by the instructor, and with help from the teaching assistant).
+The material for the third component will be covered in the weekly meetings.
 This means that students will need to be very self monitoring and are responsible for maintaining their own work schedule to accomplish the tasks set by the instructor in a timely manner.
 Students will need to allocate sufficient time to meet course demands.
 Traditional courses meet for three hours per week and expect two hours out of class per hour in class to master course content.
-Since there are no lecture hours (lectures are available on line at any time) students should expect to spend approximately 6 hours per week to cover activities related to the first two components listed above, and an additional two hours to complete lab assignments.
+Since there are no lecture hours for text content students should expect to spend approximately 6 hours per week to cover activities related to the first two components listed above, and an additional two hours to complete the applied assignments from the Tuesday classes.

-Tuesday class meeting hours are scheduled for on line testing, working on lab assignments, or meeting with Teaching Assistants.
-If students are able to complete all weekly assignments prior to their class time on Tuesday they are not required to attend that meeting.
-However, any students who experience any sort of difficulties completing their assignments (either through technological or other issues) will be required to attend the Tuesday sessions.
-It will not be possible for you to complete all weekly on line assignments during the one Tuesday class session so you need to be sure that you have completed some of the work prior to coming to class on Tuesdays.
+Thursday class meeting hours are scheduled for on line testing, working on applied assignments, or meeting with Teaching Assistants.
+If students are able to complete all weekly assignments on time they are not required to attend the Thursday meeting.
+However, any students who experience any sort of difficulties completing their assignments (either through technological or other issues) will be required to attend the Thursday sessions.
+It will not be possible for you to complete all weekly on line assignments during the one Thursday session so you need to be sure that you have completed some of the work prior to coming to class on Thursdays.

-** All weekly assignments must be completed by midnight on the Wednesday of the week they are assigned.
-You will not be able to work on homework assignments during lab times on Thursdays.
+** All weekly assignments must be completed by midnight on the Sunday of the week they are assigned.
+You will not be able to work on homework assignments during class meeting times on Tuesdays.

-***During lab time students will be expected to focus on class specified activities.
+***During class meeting time students will be expected to focus on class specified activities.
 Students engaging in any non related activities will be asked to shut down their computer stations and will be required to complete the class activities on their own time.

-Course requirements: Since this is a blended course, you may only be attending class for one session per week (the lab meeting).
+Course requirements: Since this is a blended course, you may only be attending class for one session per week (the Tuesday class meeting).
 However, the course is worth three (3) credit hours.
 This means you are expected to allocate a minimum of nine (9) hours per week to the content for this course.
 This time requirement will vary by individual and topic based on your prior knowledge.
-You need to plan on blocking out a minimum of nine hours per week (including your assigned lab meeting) to completing assignments related to this course.
-If you find that you do not monitor your time well you should plan to attend the Tuesday class to work on assigned weekly activities.
+You need to plan on blocking out a minimum of nine hours per week (including your assigned class meeting) to completing assignments related to this course.
+If you find that you do not monitor your time well you should plan to attend the Thursday classes to work on assigned weekly activities.

 Class web site: The class web site: http://web.cortland.edu/andersmd/CAP100/CAP100home.htm is the method by which students may access weekly assignments, tests for the text and Office 2010 mastery, and other information related to the course.